14 February 2026

 (24 inch initial displacement H(o) in a 4-inch diameter well)

 Aquifer testing has come a long way since my first time back in the early 90s.
-Between the equipment and training back in September 2023, our slug-testing capabilities have definitely improved here at the Rocky Mountain Arsenal.
+Between the equipment and training class that you provided back in September 2023, our slug-testing capabilities have definitely improved here at the Rocky Mountain Arsenal.

 Cheers! --Carol